When Do Kittens Calm Down? Your Guide to Hyperactivity

 If you have a hyperactive kitten in your life, it’s genuinely nothing to worry about.
-It’s just a natural, normal part of their adolescence, and sooner rather than later they’ll transition into the adult cat that you can build a proper relationship with.
+It’s just a natural, normal part of their adolescence, and sooner rather than later they’ll transition into an adult cat that you will have a great relationship with.

 For all kitten and cat owners, consulting with your veterinarian when you have questions is always best.
 This is true of hyperactivity or kitten toys - and anything else!
 The quality of your relationship with your veterinarian will determine many of your cat’s health outcomes.